 For more information about traces and logs, see "Tools for traces, logs, and plug-ins" in Cisco Unified Real-Time Monitoring Tool Administration Guide, available here:

-The Triggers page displays the following information for the
+Triggers page displays the following information for the triggers that are

-This field displays the directory number that is associated with the
+displays the directory number that is associated with the trigger.

 associated with the trigger.